HOME | FEATURES | VIRTUAL TOUR | PRICES | CONTACTS | SUPPORT

 Things to do on the SERVER computer

-• The computer where you've installed Nautilus first and you're already working with usually it's been considered as the “server”, that is the one that physically contains the database.
+• The computer where you've installed Nautilus first is usually considered as the “server” one, that means it's the one that physically contains the database.

-IMPORTANT NOTE: this computer must always turned one befor all others and shut down after all others
+IMPORTANT NOTE: this computer must always be turned on first and shut last

 • Run Nautilus on this computer, open Diving/Data maintenance, and take note of the path that contains the database files that have to be shared

-· On the server computer, open File Explorer, and set up the sharing of the folder you took note in the previous step
+· On the server computer, open File Explorer, and set up the sharing of the above mentioned folder.

 When you assign the permissions, be sure to include the “Everyone” group and give it full access to the folder